kier-mc/nuxt-4-template/README.md

 If you prefer not to use Bun, delete `bun.lock` and then run `install` via your package manager of choice (`yarn`, `npm` etc).

 ## Testing Strategy
+This scaffold uses Vitest's [Test Projects](https://vitest.dev/guide/projects.html#defining-projects) to configure test environments.
-The default environment is `happy-dom`.
+By default, one environment ("`nuxt`") is included.
-Opt in to a Nuxt environment by adding `// @vitest-environment nuxt` as the first line of the test file.
-If you prefer this to be the other way around or you want to change other options, refer to the config section above.

 No coverage provider (`v8`, `istanbul` etc) is provided by default.

+The default glob pattern will pick up any file that follows the convention `*.{test,spec}.ts` in any directory/subdirectory.

 ### JS/TS Files
 Import your files and [use Vitest](https://vitest.dev/guide/).
+You may need to configure a seperate project if the `nuxt` environment isn't suitable.

 ### Vue SFCs
 The example `component.spec.ts` contains some basic examples that cover testing common SFC functionality.

 [Follow the guide](https://nuxt.com/docs/getting-started/testing) on the Nuxt docs for futher guidance.
-`mountSuspended` wraps the `mount` function from `@vue/test=utils`, so [refer to their docs](https://test-utils.vuejs.org/api/) too for further options.
+`mountSuspended` wraps the `mount` function from `@vue/test-utils`, so [refer to their docs](https://test-utils.vuejs.org/api/) too for further options.

 ### H3 Server Routes
 The example `server.spec.ts` file is designed to test a live endpoint from your local environment.